scratchfoundation/scratch-www/CONTRIBUTING.md

 * [Work on bugs and make pull requests](https://github.com/LLK/scratch-www/wiki/Workflow-for-Repo-Contributions)
   * Make sure to check out how to [assign yourself bugs](https://github.com/LLK/scratch-www/wiki/Assigning-Yourself-Bugs) too.

 We are always excited to have people join us in working to make Scratch a wonderful place for people of all ages to make projects together.
-If you’re new here, and looking to jump into our wonderful community, we have some resources for you to take a look at:
+If you’re new here and looking to jump into our wonderful community, we have some resources for you to take a look at:

 * [README](https://github.com/LLK/scratch-www/blob/develop/README.md) (if you’re to read only one me in this repo, make it this one – it has all of the necessary information for getting a local Scratch UI running on your machine!)
 * [Community Guidelines](https://github.com/LLK/scratch-www/wiki/Community-Guidelines) (we find it important to maintain a constructive and welcoming community, just like on Scratch)
-* [Issues](https://github.com/LLK/scratch-www/issues) – where we keep track of all the things that need fixin’ on the website Road map
+* [Issues](https://github.com/LLK/scratch-www/issues) – where we keep track of all the things that need fixin’ on the website Roadmap

 Beyond this repo, there are also some other resources that you might want to take a look at:
 [Scratch](https://scratch.mit.edu/) (the thing we work on)